 Coast Guard, DHS.

-The Coast Guard is establishing temporary special local regulations for “Clarksville Hydroplane Challenge”, a power boat race to be held over the waters of the John H. Kerr Reservoir adjacent to Clarksville, Virginia.
+The Coast Guard proposes to establish temporary special local regulations for the “Clarksville Hydroplane Challenge”, a power boat race to be held on the waters of the John H. Kerr Reservoir adjacent to Clarksville, Virginia.
 These special local regulations are necessary to provide for the safety of life on navigable waters during the event.
-This action is intended to restrict vessel traffic in portions of the John H. Kerr Reservoir adjacent to Clarksville, Virginia during the power boat race.
+This action is intended to restrict vessel traffic in portions of the John H. Kerr Reservoir adjacent to Clarksville, Virginia, during the power boat race.

 FOR FURTHER INFORMATION CONTACT:

-D. M. Sens, Project Manager, Auxiliary and Recreational Boating Safety Branch, at (757) 398-6204.End Further Info End Preamble Start Supplemental Information
+Dennis Sens, Project Manager, Inspections and Investigations Branch, at (757) 398-6204.End Further Info End Preamble Start Supplemental Information

 Background and Purpose

-On October 9 and 10, 2004, the Virginia Boat Racing Association will sponsor the “Clarksville Hydroplane Challenge”, on the waters of the John H. Kerr Reservoir.
-The event will consist of approximately 60 inboard hydroplanes racing in heats counter-clockwise around an oval racecourse.
-A fleet of spectator vessels is expected to gather nearby to view the competition.
-Due to the need for vessel control during the Start Printed Page 59794event, vessel traffic will be temporarily restricted to provide for the safety of participants, spectators and transiting vessels.
+On October 6 and 7, 2007, the Virginia Boat Racing Association will sponsor the “Clarksville Hydroplane Challenge”, on the waters of the John H. Kerr Reservoir.
+The event will consist of approximately 70 inboard hydroplanes racing in heats counter-clockwise around an oval racecourse.
+A fleet of spectator vessels is anticipated to gather nearby to view the competition.
+Due to the need for vessel control during the event, vessel traffic will be temporarily restricted to provide for the safety of participants, spectators and transiting vessels.

 The Coast Guard certifies under 5 U.S.C.
-605(b) that this rule will not have a significant economic impact on a substantial number of small entities.
-This rule will affect the following entities, some of which may be small entities: the owners or operators of vessels intending to transit this section of the John H. Kerr Reservoir during the event.
+605(b) that this proposed rule would not have a significant economic impact on a substantial number of small entities.
+This proposed rule would affect the following entities, some of which might be small entities: the owners or operators of vessels intending to transit this section of the John H. Kerr Reservoir during the event.

-This rule will not have a significant economic impact on a substantial number of small entities for the following reasons.
-This rule will be enforced for only a short period, from 11:30 a.m. to 5:30 p.m. on October 9 and 10, 2004.
-Although the regulated area will apply to the entire width of the reservoir adjacent to Occoneechee State Park, traffic may be allowed to pass through the regulated area with the permission of the Coast Guard patrol commander.
-In the case where the patrol commander authorizes passage through the regulated area during the event, vessels must proceed at the minimum speed necessary to maintain a safe course that minimizes wake near the race course.
-Before the enforcement period, we will issue maritime advisories so mariners can adjust their plans accordingly.
+This proposed rule would not have a significant economic impact on a substantial number of small entities for the following reasons.
+This rule will be enforced for only a short period, from 7:30 a.m. to 6:30 p.m. on October 6 and 7, 2007.
+The regulated area will apply to a segment of the reservoir adjacent to State Route 15 Highway Bridge and Occoneechee State Park.
+Marine traffic may be allowed to pass through the regulated area with the permission of the Coast Guard Patrol Commander.
+In the case where the Patrol Commander authorizes passage through the regulated area during the event, vessels will be required to proceed at the minimum speed necessary to maintain a safe course that minimizes wake near the race course.
+Before the enforcement period, we would issue maritime advisories so mariners can adjust their plans accordingly.